Epic sunsets, distant sounds of Namaaz, spectacular minarets and adorable cats – this is Istanbul, one of the most exotic cities of Europe or Asia.

-During my stay in Istanbul, I stayed in the Sultanahmet area and I was pretty happy with the location because I was in the heart of the city.
-That hotel is no longer there, but here are some of my recommendations for different budgets:
+During my stay in Istanbul, I stayed in the Sultanahmet area and I was pretty happy with the location because I was in the heart of the city (that hotel no longer exists).
+If you want more information that what I have specified, check out this post with information about places to stay in Istanbul.
+Here are some of my recommendations for different budgets:

 - Pera Palace Hotel ($170 – $200 per night) – click here to book,